When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Discussion

 \subsection{Threats to Validity}

-\textbf{Threats to internal validity} mainly arise from potential data leakage and the use of manual processes in dataset construction and evaluation~\cite{zhou2024large}.
-Although some LLMs may have been trained on source code from \toolname, they lack access to the corresponding correct translations, ruling out task-specific fine-tuning or reinforcement.
+\textbf{Threats to internal validity} mainly arise from potential data leakage and the use of manual processes in data collection and evaluation~\cite{zhou2024large}.
+Although some LLMs may have been trained on source code from our collected samples, they lack access to the corresponding correct translations, ruling out task-specific fine-tuning or reinforcement.
 Our results show that even when exposed to security-aware functions, LLMs still make frequent errors in translating security APIs, suggesting minimal impact from data leakage.
-To ensure reliability in manual procedures, we follow standardized guidelines and involve multiple annotators during both dataset creation and evaluation to reduce bias and human error.
+To ensure reliability in manual procedures, we follow standardized guidelines and involve multiple annotators during both data preparation and evaluation to reduce bias and human error.
 For RQ2, we employ multiple experienced researchers under a double-blind review process, enhancing the robustness of our results.

 \textbf{Threats to external validity} relate to the generalizability of our findings across programming languages and security contexts~\cite{zhang2024hard, liu2024exploring}.
 Our study focuses on five languages and nine CWE categories, which naturally limits its scope compared to the wide variety of domain-specific languages and vulnerabilities.
 However, the selected languages are among the most popular in industry~\cite{TIOBE} and represent diverse programming paradigms relevant to secure coding~\cite{whitesource}.
 The chosen CWEs are drawn from the MITRE Top 25\cite{cwetop25}, covering common security scenarios.
 Furthermore, we conducted a thorough analysis of all security-related translation errors using thematic analysis to enhance the robustness and applicability of our results.
 Thus, we believe the threats to external validity are minimal within the scope of this work.